Fill your glass in Temecula this season

 Take your pick of autumn events

-You can also experience some of Temecula's signature flavors at your own pace via the Craft Hop Self-Guided Tour (Nov.
-11-13).
+Foodies can also experience some of Temecula's signature flavors at their own pace via the CraftHop Self-Guided Tour (Nov.
+10-12).
 Stop at any of the dozen-plus participating breweries, meaderies or distilleries and ask for the "CraftHop special" drink (like the Marzen Style Lager at Oscar's Brewing Company; or any lager or pilsner at Wild Barrel Brewing Company) and receive a complimentary CraftHop glass to commemorate your Temecula Valley adventure.

 Engage every sense at local wineries

-Fittingly, each winery, tasting room and vineyard has its own unique flavor and character — from Spanish-style terracotta buildings, to rustic farmhouses, to modern oases amid the sea of verdant rows.
-With the herbacious scent of the fields, the pungent aromas and flavors of the vintages, the taste of the house charcuterie boards and the inevitably gorgeous surroundings of each winery, you can expect sensory overload of the very best kind — and the chance to experience it all over again, in a completely new way, at the next Temecula Valley winery on the map.
+With the herbacious scent of the fields, the pungent aromas and flavors of the vintages, the taste of the house charcuterie boards and the inevitably gorgeous surroundings of each winery, you can expect sensory overload of the very best kind—and the chance to experience it all over again, in a completely new way, at the next Temecula Valley winery on the map.

 Soak in heritage, history and culture

 As important as Temecula Valley is to SoCal's rise as a respected producer of world-class wines today, this scenic portion of the inland empire is equally important in western United States history.
-The region is thought to have been inhabited since 1000 A.D. by Luiseño Indians, whose word for "place of the sun" — Temecunga — is the term from which Temecula's name stems.
+The region is thought to have been inhabited since 1000 A.D. by Luiseño Indians, whose word for "place of the sun"—Temecunga—is the term from which Temecula's name stems.

 Old Town Temecula

 Spanish missionaries arrived in the late 1700s; then in the mid-1800s, parcels of the region were doled out as Mexican land grants.
 During this time, another important development came to Temecula: The Butterfield Overland Mail stagecoach line.
 Though only for a few years before the start of the Civil War, the line carried passengers and U.S. mail from as far east as Memphis and St. Louis to San Francisco, making a stop in Temecula along the way.
-This development established the area as a hub for commerce and led to the opening of the Temecula Post Office, inland Southern California's first.
-In the decades that followed, rail service, massive floods and the construction of roads further shaped Temecula's history.

 The Butterfield Overland Mail Route

-You can re-live much of Temecula's storied past during your visit, thanks to the town's preservation of many historic buildings, artifacts and even the path of the original mail trail.
 Wander the streets of Old Town Temecula to take in the storefronts, buildings and walkways that have been carefully preserved and restored to resemble the look and feel of the town in the 1880s.
 Catch a live show at The Merc, where local acts breathe fresh energy into the 130-year old, intimate space each week; or in the proscenium of the neighboring The Old Town Temecula Community Theater.

 The Merc